wpengine/headless-docs/atlas-search/public-api/index.md

 }
 ```

-In this example, we’re updating an existing document with the `id` of `my-document-id”` We are mutating the title and body fields of the document.
-The mutation returns a `DocumentMutationResponse` object that includes the updated document’s `id` and `data`.
-The exact
-same behaviour would have happened if the document didn't exist ( so it would have created with the provided `id` and then return this `id` in the response)

-In this example, we are updating an existing document with the `id` `my-document-id`.
-We are modifying the title and body fields of the document.
-The mutation returns a `DocumentMutationResponse` object, which contains the `id` and `data` of the updated document.
+In this example, we’re updating an existing document with the `id` of `my-document-id`.
+We are mutating the title and body fields of the document.
+The mutation returns a `DocumentMutationResponse` object that includes the `id` and `data` of the updated document.

-The same behavior applies even if the document does not already exist.
+The same behavior would occur even if the document did not already exist.
 In that case, it would be created with the provided `id` and the `DocumentMutationResponse` would include this `id`.

 ### Deleting a Document